Victorian post boxes

 VR post box

-Post boxes did exist before the introduction of the pillar box, though in very limited numbers.
-Here's an example from Lyme Regis:
+Post boxes did exist before the introduction of boxes bearing royal ciphers, though in very limited numbers.
+Here's a wooden wall box example from an old post office in Coombe Street, Lyme Regis:

 One of the oldest post boxes in Britain